Sharpen Your Skills, Deepen Your Practice

 These last three or their equivalents meet the remaining elective hour requirements.
 Other offsite workshops will be considered as electives case by case.

-Begin by completing the application, available here or by writing [email protected].
+Begin by completing the application online.
 Upon acceptance, you will pay a $750 initial fee.
 This fee entitles you to enrollment in the 500-hour program and a 15 percent discount on all—yes, ALL!—workshops hosted by Carrboro Yoga Company, Durham Yoga Company, and Hillsborough Yoga Company for five years from your enrollment date.
 This discount takes the place of the smaller early-bird discount—that is, it is 15 percent off the full price.
 Committing to workshops early ensures they have enough students to take place.
 You’ll also sign our contract, and you’ll enter our system, so we will keep track of your progress toward completion.

 These are a few of our faculty members.